H-DNA/H-DNA.github.io/docs/posts/correctness-conditions/index.md

 We will answer mostly Q1 and Q1' in this introduction, deferring Q2 and Q3 to other subposts.

 Section [System Model](#system-model) will walkthrough the model of a system that runs a concurrent algorithm.
 In Section [Correctness Condition](#correctness-conditions), I will express my definition of a correctness condition based on what I have observed from some correctness conditions: serializability<sup>1</sup>, quiescent consistency<sup>2</sup>, sequential consistency<sup>3</sup> and linearizability<sup>4</sup>.
-Section [Properties Of A Correctness Condition](#properties-of-a-correctness-condition) will specify some properties that a useful correctness condition could satisfy.
+Section [Properties of A Correctness Condition](#properties-of-a-correctness-condition) will specify some properties that a useful correctness condition could satisfy.

 [[toc]]